Normal Fetal Heart Ultrasound

 Above.
 The fetal heart is right side dominant with the well oxygenated blood coming from the umbilical vein through the liver and shunted through the ductus venosus to the inferior vena cava and right atrium.
 This view of the right atrium with the inferior and superior vena cava is a longitudinal scan plane parallel to the spine and to the right of the fetal heart.

 Above.
 Long axis view of the fetal heart through the atrial septum with the posterior septum secundum and the anterior septum primum.
-Just to the right of the septum primum is the septum secundum and the valve of the foramen ovale through which well oxygenated blood flows from right atrium to left atrium.
+Just to the right of the septum primum is the septum secundum and the valve of the foramen ovale through which well oxygenated blood flows from the right atrium to the left atrium.

 Above.
 Color Doppler flow demonstrates two pulmonary veins draining to the left atrium.